Home

 The Annual Canadian Seal Slaughter

-I am putting this page up for information for American and Canadian students, however I cannot write anything about Canada without saying here that I will not be returning to Canada or purchasing any Canadian products, including seafood until they abolish the annual massive and barbaric Canadian seal hunt that has inflamed people in many parts of the civilized world including the United States and the EU.
+I am putting this page up for information for American and Canadian students, however I cannot write anything about Canada (the home of my ancestors) without saying here that I will not be returning to Canada or purchasing any Canadian products, including seafood until they abolish the annual massive and barbaric Canadian Seal Hunt, every March, approx 385,000 baby seals, that has inflamed people in many parts of the civilized world including the United States and the EU.
 It happens every March.

-Canada's annual seal hunt is the largest slaughter of marine mammals on the planet.
+Canada's annual seal hunt is the largest slaughter of marine mammals on the planet, even worse than what the Japanese do, which is horrific.
+Did you see the academy winner "Cove"?

-In 2007 the Canadian government allowed fishermen to club and shoot at least 354,344 seals in the North Atlantic—almost all of them babies as young as 12 days—just to earn a few extra dollars by selling seal skins.
+The Canadian government allows fishermen to club and shoot at least 354,000 newborn seals in the North Atlantic—almost all of them babies as young as 12 days—just to earn a few extra dollars by selling seal skins.
 In fact 98 percent of the seals killed were three months of age or younger, and veterinary reports indicate that many seals have been skinned while still conscious and able to feel pain.

-So far, what is known for 2008 is that slightly fewer than 300,000 baby seals were clubbed and killed.
+Each spring, the seal hunt begins and more than 300,000 baby seals will be clubbed and killed.
 Investigating veterinarians found that in 42 percent of the cases they studied, the seals had likely been skinned alive while conscious.

 This has to be done before their beautiful white baby coats turn dark, since the babies provide the fur for coats and other fashion attire, for purchasers in those parts of the world still barbaric enough to allow the importation of the fur.